bdelacretaz/sling-adaptto-2016/README.md

 The HAProxy stats are available at http://alpha.example.com:81

 ## Configuring graylog
-Aggregated logs are provided by graylog at http://alpha.example.com:9000
+Aggregated logs are provided by graylog at http://alpha.example.com:9000 .
+The initial credentials are _admin/admin_.

 To collect them you need to configure an input at http://alpha.example.com:9000/system/inputs - create an input of type GELF TCP on port 12201.